Eirlab/passage_counter_raspberrypi_web/doc/index.md

 This Python library uses Python in asynchronous programming: code is not executed from top to bottom but a specific function is executed each time an event happens:

-For instance the event "*When a client connects*" calls the function with decorator `@server.on('message')` is executed.
+For instance the event "*When a client connects*" calls the function with decorator `@server.on('connect')` is executed.

 ---

 **II. part 3:** Copy/paste the basic usage of server in a new `server.py` file.

 Change the code of the `connect` event in order to send an integer (zero) to the dashboard.
-Use a key/value dictionary: `{'passages': 0}` (`passages` is the key and 0 is the value assocaited to the key)
+Use a key/value dictionary: `{'passages': 42}` (`passages` is the key and 0 is the value assocaited to the key)

 Run it with `python server.py`.

-Refresh the web page and make sure the counter now displays `0` instead of `N/A`.
+Refresh the web page and make sure the counter now displays `42` instead of `N/A`.

 ---